 Everest Base Camp Trek Cost: Detailed Breakdown of the Expenses

-Trekking to the base camp of the world’s highest mountain ” Mount Everest” is in the bucket list of every traveler.
+Trekking to the base camp of the world’s highest mountain,” Mount Everest,” is on every traveler’s bucket list.
 The best way to get up close to the mighty Everest is via Everest Base Camp Trek.
-Anyone who is planning for this Everest Trek has a frequent question “How much does the Everest base camp trek cost?”.
+Anyone planning for this Everest Trek has a frequent question “How much does the Everest base camp trek cost?”.

 Trekking to the Everest Base Camp is very affordable!
 And in comparison to other trekking destinations in the world, Trekking in Nepal is the most affordable.
 While talking about the Everest Base Camp Trek cost, it highly depends on a few factors such as: